peter-schweitzer/EZServer/documentation/consumer.md

 > getType(filePathOrName: string): string
 > ```

-Here `filePathOrName` should be the name of a file with a file ending (delimited by a '.')
+Here `filePathOrName` is the name of a file with a file ending (delimited by a '.')

 Returns the correct ContentType string based on the ending (string after the last '.') of filePathOrName.